jesseduffield/lazygit/docs/Config.md

 Lazygit will log an error if none of these options are set.

-You can give the number of lines you are currently pointing to in the line-by-line panel.
+You can specify a line number you are currently at when in the line-by-line mode.

 ```yaml
 os: